 Rotary Swing offers you the necessary instruction on how to increase your swing speed.
 Improve your golf swing speed with these swing drills.
 Our proven methods have been shown to increase golf club speed up to 12 miles per hour.
 That may seem insignificant, but consider this: most golfers swing the club around 80-85 miles per hour.
 But if you increase your golf swing speed 12-15 miles per hour, you’re up around the 100 MPH threshold, which can add 25-30 yards off the tee!

-Learn how to increase your swing speed with Rotary Swing’s exclusive videos.
+Learn how to increase your swing speed with Rotary Swing’s exclusive online golf instruction videos.
 We’ll cover all the important aspects of golf swing speed training, from creating lag through the swing to following through for optimum distance and improved accuracy.

 Try our golf swing speed drills today.
 When used with other Rotary Swing video series (such as our 9 Days to Amazing Ball Striking video series), your game will show dramatic improvement.
 See how Rotary Swing’s science-backed, student-first approach has helped golfers all over the world.
 For more information, or to find out more on how to increase your golf swing speed, please visit our contact page to send a secure message.
 Thanks for visiting Rotary Swing!